What Makes a Great Football Ground? The Elements That Matter

 New to groundhopping?
 Here's everything you need to know about visiting football grounds across the UK — from non-league gems to historic stadiums — plus how to track every ground you've ticked off.

-Fratton Park is one of English football's great surviving relics — a tight, loud, Victorian ground that still feels like it belongs to the people who built it.
+The Valley is one of English football's great comeback stories — a ground that was literally reclaimed by its own supporters, and still feels like it belongs to them.

 Pride Park is a proper 33,000-seat ground with a real football atmosphere — and after everything Derby County have been through, getting here feels like a minor miracle.